 I remember playing Darwinia a few years back, and I must say I enjoyed it very much.
 The game lets you create a population of Darwinians that live, work evolve and die.
 Just like a person would, the digital Darwinians live their lives and populate their world.
 They evolve, fight and create their digital world as we did with ours.
 The AI population looks like tiny Androids running about, and you will be amazed when you see them interact, just like living entities.
 The best ant farm you will ever have!

 4. Heroes of Newerth

 Heroes of Newerth might feel more familiar to those who enjoy DoTA or League of Legends.
-This indie game is heavily inspired by the DoTA map, having almost the same map, heroes and items.
-The graphics look like great, despite the small developer that created the game.
-In short, Heroes of Newerth is a major overhaul of the old fashioned DoTA.
+This indie game is heavily inspired by the DoTA map, having almost the same map, heroes, and items.
+The graphics look great, despite the small developer that created the game.
+In short, Heroes of Newerth is a major overhaul of the old-fashioned DoTA.